TezosTaqueria/policies/privacy-policy.md

 # Privacy Policy

-This Privacy Policy apply to all Users of Services subject to the ECAD Labs Inc. Terms of Service (the "**Terms**").
+This Privacy Policy apply to all Users of Services subject to the Pinnacle Labs Limited Terms of Service (the "**Terms**").

 References to "you" and "your" mean you, the individual User.
-References to "we", "us", and "our" mean ECAD Labs Inc. Capitalized terms used but not defined in this Privacy Policy have the meanings defined in our **Terms of Service**.
+References to "we", "us", and "our" mean Pinnacle Labs Limited Capitalized terms used but not defined in this Privacy Policy have the meanings defined in our **Terms of Service**.

 ### Section 1.
 Information Collected based on Contract
 **Short version:** *We may collect, process and publish personal and personally identifiable information on public Blockchains to provide the Service described in our Terms of Service.*